If you’re looking for a great gift idea why not try a fabric loaf wrap?

 I will admit I kind of sort of took the easy way out on this project.
 Sort of.

 Yes, I did bake bread from scratch.
 It took an entire Saturday and forced me to buy things like yeast and whole wheat flour, but I’d say it was entirely worth it (even if the bread TOTALLY looks homemade).
-I’d like to thank Kinneyland for recommending the bread recipe from Mennonite Girls Can Cook—it really was straightforward and even though I completely botched the amount of yeast I should put in (I always seem to mix up tablespoons and teaspoons) and forgot the hot water until later, thus risking losing my fingerprints because I nearly burned them off…
+I’d like to thank my friends at Kinneyland for recommending the bread recipe from Mennonite Girls Can Cook—it really was straightforward and even though I completely botched the amount of yeast I should put in (I always seem to mix up tablespoons and teaspoons) and forgot the hot water until later, thus risking losing my fingerprints because I nearly burned them off…

 I flipped through it, then fingered through paying closer attention, then I passed it around the room so others could look, then I took it home with me.